harshasharma21/Content-based-Recommendation-system/README.md

 ## Features

-- **Collaborative Filtering:** Utilizes user viewing history to recommend movies that similar users have enjoyed.
+- **Collaborative Filtering:** Utilizes user input to recommend movies that similar users have given.
 - **Natural Language Processing (NLP):** Uses TF-IDF vectorization to analyze movie descriptions and other textual data.
-- **Matrix Factorization:** Applies techniques such as Singular Value Decomposition (SVD) to improve recommendation accuracy.
+- **Matrix Factorization:** Applies techniques such as Singular Value Decomposition (SVD) and cosine similarity to improve recommendation accuracy.

 ## Datasets